6 Health Benefits Of Manuka Honey You Didn’t Know About

 Just in case you needed another reason to sweeten your tea with honey, or simply take a spoonful, here are six science-backed reasons Manuka honey is incredible:

 1. Heals minor cuts and burns.

-This study shows that the scars of people recovering from surgery heal faster when Manuka honey is part of the post-operative process than when it’s not, and other research points to medical-grade Manuka honey as a powerful antibacterial agent, one that has "bactericidal activity against antibiotic-resistant bacteria" that pose a danger to humans.
+This study shows that the scars of people recovering from surgery1 heal faster when Manuka honey is part of the post-operative process than when it’s not, and other research points to medical-grade Manuka honey as a powerful antibacterial agent2, one that has "bactericidal activity against antibiotic-resistant bacteria" that pose a danger to humans.

 2. Helps soothe coughs and common cold symptoms.